Die Young

 "Die Young" is a song by American singer and songwriter Kesha.
 It was released on September 25, 2012, as the lead single from her second studio album, Warrior (2012).
 Kesha co-wrote the song with its producers, Dr. Luke, Benny Blanco, and Cirkut, with additional writing from Nate Ruess, the lead singer of Fun.
-Kesha wrote the lyrics after traveling around the world and embarking on a spiritual journey.
+Ruess wrote the words for the chorus, but Kesha wrote the lyrics after traveling around the world and embarking on a spiritual journey.

 "Die Young" charted in multiple countries, debuting at 13 on the Billboard Hot 100 chart in the United States.
-In its third week, "Die Young" broke into the Hot 100's top-ten, making it Kesha's seventh consecutive top-ten hit as a lead artist since her debut on the chart in 2010 with "Tik Tok" and ninth top-ten hit overall including her collaborations with 3OH!3, Britney Spears, and Nicki Minaj.
+In its third week, "Die Young" broke into the Hot 100's top-ten, making it Kesha's seventh consecutive top-ten hit as a lead artist since her debut on the chart in 2009 with "Tik Tok" and ninth top-ten hit overall including her collaborations with 3OH!3, Britney Spears, and Nicki Minaj.
 It eventually peaked at number two, continuing Kesha's string of top-ten singles.
-The song has also reached the top ten in multiple countries worldwide, including most of the English-speaking world and has received a Platinum certification in five countries.
+The song has also reached number one in Lebanon and the top ten in multiple additional countries worldwide, including most of the English-speaking world and has been certified 6× platinum by the Recording Industry Association of America (RIAA) for selling six million equivalent units in the United States.

-In December 2012, the song was removed from some radio stations in the wake of the Sandy Hook Elementary School shooting.
+In December 2012, the song was removed from some radio stations in the wake of the Sandy Hook Elementary School shooting, rendering the title and chorus inappropriate for airplay.

 Background and composition

 Produced primarily by Dr. Luke and Benny Blanco, Kesha worked with the lead singer of fun., Nate Ruess, to write "Die Young".
-Co-producer Blanco called the song "old hippie rock."
+Co-producer Blanco called the song "old hippie rock".
 The song was written in 2011, after Kesha traveled the world.
 Before working on her second studio album, she went on a spiritual journey.
 Recalling experiences of feeding baby lions and swimming with great white sharks, Kesha said, "I got hypnotized, and I just really wanted this record to be really positive, really raw, really vulnerable and about the magic of life."
 She intends for the song to show her vulnerable side, saying, "I have a lot of growing and evolving to do.
 I'm definitely not a one-trick pony and I think people are starting to see that more and more."

 About the song, she told Carson Daly on 97.1 AMP Radio:

 "It's kind of an anthem.
 It's a celebration song, which I'm obviously known for writing those, but this one, the concept of it was to live each and every single day like it's your last and to always remain having a youthful spirit no matter how old I get...I can sing like a motherf***er!
 You're going to hear that because I'm also doing this acoustic EP for my fans.
 Some of the old songs and the new songs."